-Established on St. John's University's Queens Campus on April 4, 1982, Richard Webber, Dean Frazer, Derrick Lawrence, Walter Reid, Eddie Dickson, Garland Boyd, Kenny Delaney, Tony Holstead, Selwyn Scarborough, and George Edward paved the way for the chapter's charter in the Spring of 1986.
+Established on St. John's University's Queens Campus on April 3, 1982, Richard Webber, Dane Frazer, Derrick Lawrence, Walter Reid, Edwin Dixon III, Garland Boyd, Kenny Delaney, Anthony Halstead, Selwyn Scarborough, and George Edwards paved the way for the chapter's charter in the Spring of 1986.

 Objectives of Kappa Alpha Psi Fraternity, Inc.

-To unite college men of color, patriotism, and honor in a bond fraternity.
+To unite college men of culture, patriotism, and honor in a bond fraternity.